mrodrig/json-2-csv/upgrade_guides/UPGRADE_2_to_3.md

 two or more simultaneous calls to the json2csv or csv2json function.
 This has been fixed to improve parallel processing.
 This change is invisible to the developer though, as it requires no changes to your code. 🙂

+* Duplicated code, no longer!

+Another invisible improvement is that duplicated code has been removed.
+More specifically, the functionality has been abstracted out to avoid having the same underlying support code in multiple spots.
+This falls moreso under technical debt, but nonetheless, it's an improvement that will help improve maintainability long-term.